 Grants are awarded on the merit of the proposed projects as a contribution to research in the arts and humanities, the record of the applicant, the quality of the application, and the expected contribution to the campus.
 As noted in the first paragraph of the Small Grant description, these monies are to be used to support research and creative projects.

-NOTE: For eligibly faculty or rostered instructors (see policies) teaching Fall 2021 and Spring 2022 classes, we will be accepting Small Grant applications to support remote classroom guest lectures.
-We will fund up to $2000 for remote guest lecture honoraria between $100-200 (meaning, you can schedule between 10-20 guest lecturers for the semester).
+NOTE: For eligible faculty or rostered instructors (see policies) teaching Spring 2022 remote/online classes only, we will be accepting Small Grant applications to support remote classroom guest lectures, for faculty who are teaching their entire classes remotely for the ENTIRE Spring 2022 semester.
+We will fund up to $1000 for remote guest lecture honoraria between $100-200 (meaning, you can schedule between 5-10 guest lecturers for the semester).
 Please be as specific as you can about the remote guest lecturers who will be visiting your class; it is important that we know exactly who will be guest lecturing since the honoraria will need to be processed for specific people.
 We realize that you may need to make substitutions, but in general we would like to know who is coming to give a remote guest lecture (either asynchronous or synchronous) so that you do not have to return funds to the CHA.

 Final Report for Small Grant